Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 12. **Return With The Elixir**<br>
 Episodes: 22
 	- Makkusu uses his trump card utilizing the energy bean he ate earlier this allows him to partially synergize with the cost of depleting all of his energy with the risk of killing him.

+	- In the final seconds of the match amidst a comeback

+		Makkusu: <Is he afraid of hurting me?>

+		Makkusu: Jax!
+Don’t hold back/Give it all you got/Stop holding back

+		Jax: <hes right if I lose now Makkusu won't be the only citizen who’s life will be at risk>

+		Makkusu: why did I say that I have to win so that everyone will have the right compete
+		I am fighting so that all citizens will have the right to compete

+		Makkusu: is it from the Cyber.Beast.
+No thats not it this feeling--this is what it means to truly compete/be a cybervator

 	- Makkusu wins/loses(do to the unforseen random nature of Jax) championship